Organisation of the League of Nations: Assembly

-The special functions of the Assembly included the admission of new Members, the periodical election on non-permanent Members of the Council, the election with the Council of the judges of the Permanent Court, and the control of the budget.
+The special functions of the Assembly included the admission of new Members, the periodical election on non-permanent Members of the council, the election with the Council of the judges of the Permanent Court, and the control of the budget.
 In practice the Assembly had become the general directing force of League activities.

 The Plenary Meetings of the First Assembly were held from 15 November to 18 December in Geneva, Switzerland.
 At the opening session, there were 41 states (out of 42 Member states).
 Six states were admitted during the meetings and consequently were represented during the session (Albania, Austria, Bulgaria, Costa Rica, Finland and Luxembourg).
 In total, thirty one plenary meetings were held.
-The principal questions during the first session were: organization of the Secretariat, establishment of a new Organization to deal with Health question, new organism to deal with Communication and transit, and a new Economic and Financial Organization, admission of new Member states, relations between the Council and the Assembly, nomination of the non-permanent Members of the Council, establishment of the Permanent Court of International Justice, the first and second budgets of the League, conflict between Poland and Soviet Russia, and repatriation of prisoners of war.
+The principal questions during the first session were: organization of the Secretariat, establishment of a new Organization to deal with Health question, new organism to deal with Communication and transit, and a new Economic and Financial Organization, admission of new Member states, relations between the Council and the Assembly, nomination of the non-permanent Members of the council, establishment of the Permanent Court of International Justice, the first and second budgets of the League, conflict between Poland and Soviet Russia, and repatriation of prisoners of war.

 President

 The President of the Assembly was Paul Hymans of Belgium and the honorary president was Giuseppe Motta of Switzerland.
-The Assembly at its Fifth Plenary Meeting elected the six Vice-Presidents.
-Thirty nine states have taken part in the ballot, so the required majority was 20 votes.
+The Assembly at its Fifth Plenary Meeting elected the six vice-presidents.
+Thirty-nine states have taken part in the ballot, so the required majority was 20 votes.

-The sixth Vice-President was elected at a second ballot with 22 votes.
-The Vice-Presidents ex officio as Chairmen of the Committees were Arthur Balfour, British Empire; Tommaso Tittoni, Italy; Léon Bourgeois, France; Jose Maria Quiñones de León, Spain; Antonio Huneeus Gana, Chile; and Hjalmar Branting, Sweden.
+The sixth vice-president was elected at a second ballot with 22 votes.
+The Vice-presidents ex officio as Chairmen of the Committees were Arthur Balfour, British Empire; Tommaso Tittoni, Italy; Léon Bourgeois, France; Jose Maria Quiñones de León, Spain; Antonio Huneeus Gana, Chile; and Hjalmar Branting, Sweden.

-The Secretary-General of the League

-The Covenant named the secretary general as Sir Eric Drummond.
-The Covenant did not specify the length of the secretary general's term.

 Committees

-The General Committee of the Assembly was constituted of the President and the 12 Vice-Presidents with Sir Eric Drummond, the Secretary-General.
+The General Committee of the Assembly was constituted of the President and the 12 vice-presidents with Sir Eric Drummond, the Secretary-General.
 There were six committees: (1) Constitutional questions, with chairman Arthur Balfour (British Empire), (2) Technical Organisations, with chairman M Tittoni (Italy), (3) Permanent Court of International Justice with Chairman Léon Bourgeois (France), (4) Organisation of the Secretariat and Finances of the League with chairman Quinones de Léon (Spain), (5) Admission of New Members into the League with chairman Huneeus Gana (Chile), and (6) Mandates Questions, Armaments, and the Economic Weapon with chairman Hjalmar Branting (Sweden).